 Here is a quick insight into Dutch taxes, where they come from, why you are paying them and how to go about them when working through Abroad Experience Recruitment.

-Overview of the types of taxes and why you need to pay them:
+Overview of the types of dutch taxes and why you need to pay them:

 The IamExpat website link https://www.iamexpat.nl/expat-info/taxation/dutch-tax-system offers a good additional overview of all the different types of taxes.

-There is a general information line you can call in regards to all tax-related questions: 0800 0543 (if you call within the Netherlands).
+There is a general information line you can call in regard to all tax-related questions: 0800 0543 (if you call within the Netherlands).

 When you call this number, but you don’t speak Dutch (yet), please ask the operator to transfer you to an English-speaking colleague.

 At the beginning of February each year, tax authorities (in Dutch: Belastingdienst) start sending invitations to submit your income tax return form.
 If you have not received a letter and are in doubt if you need to pay taxes, please call the information line, that is mentioned above.
 You fill in your income tax return form online by visiting www.belastingdienst.nl.
 Here you log in with your personal DigiD number.
 The tax income form should be filled in between March 1st and April 30th.
 Although you can request an extension, we strongly advise you to fill in the form in time, to avoid penalties.